 $5 Meal Plan: Cooking homemade meals is a great way to save money and it’s a much healthier choice than eating out.
 If meal planning is not your thing though, I highly recommend trying the $5 Meal Plan.
 This is a weekly meal plan service that can make your meal planning super simple.
 For just $5 per month, you will receive a delicious meal plan, where every meal will cost about $2 per person (or less).
 It’s a great way to save time and money, plus they offer specialty plans, including gluten-free and vegetarian meals.
 Click here to try it free for 14 days.

-Here is a list of my favourite books and ones that I believe you will love too!
+Here is a list of my favorite books and ones that I believe you will love too!

 The 4-Hour Workweek by Timothy Ferriss: This book has pretty much changed my life since I first read it in 2015.
 Many of my posts have been inspired by this book.